justinjest/python-essentials/lessons/01IntroToPython.md

 - **Setting Up Your Python Environment**:
   Installing Python, pip, and IDEs (VS Code, Jupyter Notebook, or Google Colab).
 Verifying installations and creating `.py` files.
 - **Python Basics**:
   Variables, data types (integers, floats, strings, booleans), data conversion (explicit and implicit), and operators (arithmetic, comparison, logical).
 - **Block Structure and Indentation**:
   Understanding Python’s indentation-based syntax for defining blocks like functions, loops, and conditionals.
 - **Control Flow**:
   Conditional statements (`if`, `elif`, `else`), loops (`for`, `while`), and controlling loops with `break` and `continue`.
 - **Functions**:
   Defining and calling functions, parameters, return values, and handling dynamic arguments with `*args` and `**kwargs`.
 - **Debugging**:
   - **Error Handling**: Introduction to `try`, `except` for handling runtime errors.
   - **Basic Debugging**: Using print statements and the `logging` module to debug code effectively.

 ## 1.1 Setting up uour environment

 **Start by creating a .py file somewhere convenient on your local machine.**

-You can create this file manually or through an IDE like Visual Studio Code.

-* **To set up VS Code:**
-    * Download and install it from here: [https://code.visualstudio.com/]
+You can create this file manually or through an IDE like Visual Studio Code. **To set up VS Code, Download and install it from [here](https://code.visualstudio.com/).**

-### VS

-**Alternatively, you can use a Jupyter Notebook (with the .ipynb extension) or any notebook platform, such as Google Colab, to keep your classwork organized.**
+Alternatively, you can use a **Jupyter Notebook** (with the .ipynb extension) or any notebook platform, such as Google Colab, to keep your classwork organized.

-* **If you're new to Jupyter Notebooks, here's a resource on how to get started with Jupyter Notebooks in VS Code:** [(https://code.visualstudio.com/docs/datascience/jupyter-notebooks)]
+* **If you're new to Jupyter Notebooks, [here's a resource on how to get started with Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)].**
-* **Google Colab can also be used for running Jupyter Notebooks in the cloud. [https://colab.research.google.com/]**
+* **[Google Colab](https://colab.research.google.com/)** can also be used for running Jupyter Notebooks in the cloud.

 ### Install Python